valinet/valinet.github.io/_posts/2022-08-28-Shadow-copies-under-Windows-10-and-11.markdown

 ![Previous versions tab in the Properties sheet](https://user-images.githubusercontent.com/6503598/187086678-e8decbec-33d0-4058-b0a8-259dd29636b3.png)

 Well, yeah.
-Unfortunately, due to another idiotic Microsoft move, they have completely removed the UI for configuring shadow copies from client Windows (it's still available in server SKUs).
-But the functionality is still there, they just don't deem it important, for some stupid reason, for regular users.
+Unfortunately, due to another questionable Microsoft move, they have completely removed the UI for configuring shadow copies from client Windows (it's still available in server SKUs).
+But the functionality is still there, they just don't deem it important, for some reason, for regular users.

 So, becuase we have no UI for configuring a schedule for snapshots, I have resorted to setting up a scheduled task that runs the following command every 15 minutes: